This fact sheet outlines how the Aged Care Quality and Safety Commission supports providers to resolve complaints.

 • listen to the complainant to identify their concerns and expected outcomes, and acknowledge these

-• actively involve the person receiving aged care and the complainant in the process, where possible
+• actively involve the consumer and the complainant in the process, where possible

 • involve all relevant parties (e.g. personal care worker, chef, hairdresser, or the cleaner) to consider different ways to resolve the issues